drc-cs/FALL24-MSAI339/lectures/L01_overview/slides.md

 - <span class="code-span">hello_world_narrative.ipynb</span>: This is a Jupyter notebook that provides a useful narrative for the homework and methods found in the <span class="code-span">hello_world.py</span> file.

 - <span class="code-span">hello_world_test.py</span>: This is the file that will be used to test your code.
-Future homeworks will not include this file, and this is for demonstration purposes only.
+It is only visible for the first homework assignment.

 Let's do the first homework together.